xenjee/Flame_Python_Hooks_old/README.md

 If you got this as a complete package:

-The ‘flame’ folder contains all scripts in subfolders.
+The ‘flame_dev’ folder contains all scripts in subfolders.
-Copy this folder in /var/tmp/
+Copy this folder in /opt/

 List of folders contained in ‘flame_dev’: